Joseph Zakrzewski Named New IceHogs Broadcaster

 News Release

-ROCKFORD, Ill. - The Rockford IceHogs, proud member of the American Hockey League, today announced the hiring of Joseph Zakrzewski as the team\'s Broadcaster/Communications Coordinator.
+ROCKFORD, Ill. - The Rockford IceHogs, proud member of the American Hockey League, announced the hiring of Joseph Zakrzewski as the team's Broadcaster/Communications Coordinator.

-Zakrzewski joins the IceHogs after two and a half seasons with the AHL\'s Ontario Reign as their Director of Communications and Broadcasting.
-There, he oversaw team communications and public/media relations while serving as the play-by-play broadcaster during the 2015-16 and 2016-17 seasons.

 "I am incredibly thankful and excited to join the Rockford IceHogs and SMG," Zakrzewski said.
 "The IceHogs played a vital role in my development as a broadcaster early in my career and I greatly look forward to sharing my passion for hockey and storytelling with the fans.
 We are going to have a lot of fun."

-Prior to his stint in Ontario, the Sam Houston State alum spent six campaigns with the ECHL\'s South Carolina Stingrays as the play-by-play broadcaster and Director of Public Relations, where he earned the ECHL Broadcaster of the Year award in 2012-13.

-The Spring, Texas native began his career as the Broadcasting Assistant for the AHL\'s Houston Aeros and Broadcaster for the Battle Creek Bombers baseball team of the Northwoods League.

-Zakrzewski replaces Bob Mills in his new role with the IceHogs, and will call his first IceHogs game on Friday, Dec.
-15 when Rockford visits San Antonio.
+Zakrzewski replaces Bob Mills in his new role with the IceHogs, and will call his first IceHogs game today when Rockford visits San Antonio.

+Next Home Game: The Rockford IceHogs return to the BMO Harris Bank Center to take on the reigning Calder Cup champion Grand Rapids Griffins on Saturday, Dec.
+9. Puck drop is 6 p.m. and the Hogs will be hosting their annual Girl Scout Night during the contest.
+Rockford has won each of the first three games in the season series with Grand Rapids, including a pair of shootout victories.

 • Discuss this story on the American Hockey League message board